spoonscen/typescript-design-patterns/README.md

 - Favor composition over inheritance.

 # Patterns
-## Strategy
+* Strategy `npm run strategy`
-- The Strategy Pattern defines a family of algorithms, encapsulates each one and makes them interchangeable.
+  * The Strategy Pattern defines a family of algorithms, encapsulates each one and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.
-- `npm run strategy`